jdibenes/hl2ss/extensions/README.md

 `python3 extension_hl2ss_ulm_stream_[...].py build`

 After building copy the `hl2ss_ulm_stream.[...].pyd` (or `hl2ss_ulm_stream.[...].so`) file in the `build/lib.[...]` folder to the [viewer](https://github.com/jdibenes/hl2ss/tree/main/viewer) folder.
 Also, copy the hl2ss_ulm shared library and the shared libraries for OpenCV and FFmpeg if necessary.
+On Windows, you might need to use `py` instead of `python3`.

 ## pyzdepth